danklotz/openNotes/micro-reviews.md

 **Z**
 - [Zombieland](https://www.imdb.com/title/tt1156398/?ref_=nm_knf_i4).
 A ok little zombie movie.

-## Comics & co
+## Comics & Co
 I do not associate with the culture around comics, but I did read a lot of comics (especially when I was younger).

 - ⭐️ Doxiadis & Papadimitriou (2009): Logicomix.
 This comic is simply amazing.
 It basically tells the story of Russel and Whiteheads quest to write the Principia Mathematica --- but also describes how it became clear that you cannot proof the completeness of it.
 I think the role and genius of Whitehead is a bit undersold.
 I do however really like the portrayal of Wittgenstein.
 - 🎭 *Taniguchi (2019): The Walking Man.* This is an amazing comic, or series of comics I guess.
 Very inspirational.
 - 🎭 *Taniguchi (2019): Gourmet.* Another amazing book by the master.
 - Naruto (1999-2014): I liked the series at first, but then the slow pace killed me (even before it reached Shippuden).
+- [Dargon Ball](https://en.wikipedia.org/wiki/Dragon_Ball).
+When I was a kid I saw the animation and I only read the comic years later.
+Given todays standards it does seem to be a bit aimless at first, but I think that is understandable since Dragon Ball had to establish the standards for [Shonen](https://en.wikipedia.org/wiki/Shōnen_manga) in the first place.
+I do like the adventurous, funny, and silly atmosphere that the first iteration had.
+It’s sad that it god lost in the follow-up series.

 ## 📖 Books